 The Fund has two taxable subsidiaries, Bouwinvest Dutch Institutional Office Fund Services B.V., which renders services that are ancillary to the Fund’s renting activities, and Bouwinvest Office Development B.V., which pursues development activities that are ancillary to the Fund’s investment portfolio.
 Such activities are placed in these taxable subsidiaries to ensure the Fund’s compliance with the criteria of the FII regime.

 Fund governance bodies

-The Shareholders’ Committee comprises a maximum of five shareholders: one representative from each of the four shareholders with the largest individual commitments and one member to represent the collective interests of all other shareholders.
-Each eligible shareholder shall appoint a member of the Shareholders’ Committee for a period of one year running from the Annual General Meeting.
-With the new Terms & Conditions coming into effect as of 1 January 2022, the Shareholders’ Committee will be renamed Advisory Committee.
+The Advisory Committee comprises a maximum of five investors: one representative from each of the four investors with the largest individual commitments and one member to represent the collective interests of all other investors.
+Each eligible investor shall appoint a member of the Advisory Committee for a period of one year running from the Annual General Meeting.

-The role of the Shareholders’ Committee is to approve certain specified resolutions by the management company and to be consulted with regard to certain resolutions specified in the Terms and Conditions.
+The role of the Advisory Committee is to approve certain specified resolutions by the management company and to be consulted with regard to certain resolutions specified in the Terms and Conditions.

 General Meeting of Shareholders

 Investors of the Office Fund must be professional institutional investors within the meaning of section 1:1 of the Dutch Financial Markets Supervision Act (FMSA).
 General Meetings of Shareholders are held at least once a year to discuss the annual report, adopt the financial statements and discharge the Statutory Director of the Fund for its management.
 Investors approval is required for the Fund Plan and for other resolutions pursuant to the Fund Documents.